All Five Albums (EC)

 These albums are grounded in the Montessori primary training (early childhood, ages 3 to 6+) but they go well beyond that.
 They are infused with the teachings of cognitive neuroscience, neuropsychology, neurobiology, and MBE (mind, brain, and education).
 The albums are based on over two decades of work with children (in private and public schools), teacher trainers, and parents.

 These albums on their own are no substitute for a teacher preparation program.
-For that reason, when you order, please list your existing credential or training program in the comments field.

 Print or Digital Options

 You can receive your albums printed (on high quality, 3-hole punch paper; binders and tabs not included) or as digital, view-only PDFs (no printing or downloading options are available for digital files).
 All printed albums include free access to our viewable PDFs.

 The Maitri Learning albums were written by Julia Volkman who holds her AMI primary Montessori credential and a master's degree from Harvard University.
 She has been a recurrent teaching assistant and guest lecturer in Harvard's Neuroscience of Learning course since 2012.
 Harvard awarded Julia the Dean's prize in 2017 for her research on the Movable Alphabet.

 "I am offering these albums because science can not study what is hidden.
 If we want the Montessori method to be validated through research, we must make the method known to those who would study it.
 We can look to the success of other manualized programs (like cognitive behavioral therapy) as a model to help improve our teacher education programs."

 - Julia Volkman, ALM (Harvard), AMI (3 to 6+)

 The lessons we offer in each area of the environment build upon and rely upon the others.
 For example, the way we present the red rods in Sensorial is foundational for how we present the number rods in Math.